ian-bda/DeepLabCut_Jupyter_Colab/README.md

 ![Screenshot (9)](https://user-images.githubusercontent.com/72940641/217906567-f3dc539e-9dda-47da-959f-6bdd3502bd8d.png)

 - Do this for each frame and save screenshots in new, labeled frames folder
+- Do not save using "save all layers" for some reason this crashes the GUI

 ## Training DLC using Google Colab